-This type of research according to data analysis was included in quantitative research, namely research that analyzes data in the form of numbers and secondary data.
+This type of research according to data analysis was included in quantitative research, namely research tha properties of a secondary data.
 Secondary data is a source of research data obtained indirectly through intermediary media researchers.
 Meanwhile, according to the characteristics of the problem, this study was included in a descriptive study that was a study of problems in the form of the current facts of a population.
 The purpose of descriptive research was to test hypotheses or answer questions related to the current status of the subjects studied.